• Skip to primary navigation

 Calories: 316kcalCarbohydrates: 36gProtein: 3gFat: 19gSaturated Fat: 11gTrans Fat: 1gCholesterol: 19mgSodium: 92mgPotassium: 128mgFiber: 1gSugar: 29gVitamin A: 164IUVitamin C: 1mgCalcium: 58mgIron: 1mg

-Did you try this recipe?Follow me on instagram and tag me @carrieskitchen_
+Did you try this recipe?Leave a comment and tag me in your pics @carrieskitchen_

 Subscribe for your FREE 15 Min Pasta Recipes